ipfs/specs/keystore/readme.md

-	-k, -key		string		- The name of the key to use for encryption (default: localkey) -o, -output		string		- The name of the output file (default: stdout)
+	-k, -key		string		- The name of the key to use for encryption (default: localkey) -o, -output		string		- The name of the output file (default: stdout) -c, -cipher     string		- The cipher to use for the operation -m, -mode		string		- The block cipher mode to use for the operation

 DESCRIPTION:

-    'ipfs key encrypt' is a command used to encypt data so that only holders of a certain key can read it.
+    'ipfs crypt encrypt' is a command used to encypt data so that only holders of a certain key can read it.

 ```